-- Ensure tourism growth is productive, sustainable, and inclusive. - Improve residents' quality of life. - Promote the development sustainable and commissionable visitor experiences. - Ensure infrastructure is catering to the needs of residents and visitors. - Maintain local resources (e.g., people, open spaces etc.). - Create experiences for specific market segments. - Ensure the quality of the visitor experience. - Gain/maintain competitiveness in the market. - Value and celebrate local cultures and identities. - Improve industry cohesion and collaboration.
+- Ensure tourism growth is productive, sustainable, and inclusive. - Improve residents' quality of life. - the Promote development οf sustainable commissionable and visitor experiences. - Ensure infrastructure is catering to the needs of residents and visitors. - Maintain local resources (e.g., people, open spaces etc.). - Create experiences for specific market segments. - Ensure the quality of the visitor experience. - Gain/maintain competitiveness in the market. - Value and celebrate local cultures and identities. - Improve industry cohesion and collaboration.

-2.2.1.
-Methodology
+Methodology 2.2.1.